 - arborio rice.
 Check out this post for a bunch of gluten-free arborio rice options.

 - vegetable broth.
+This post is a guide to the best brands of gluten free broth.
 You can also sub this for water and gluten-free vegan bouillon cubes.
 I really like BOU.

 - dry white wine.
 If you don’t want to use wine, you could use more vegetable stock here, but it will reduce the complexity of the taste.